 What is Base32?

-Base32 is a binary-to-text encoding that represents data using just 32 characters: the uppercase lettersA–Z and the digits 2–7.
-It is defined by RFC 4648, the same standard that defines Base64.
-Where Base64 packs data into 6 bits per character, Base32 uses 5 bits per character, producing a slightly longer string in exchange for a much friendlier character set.
+Base32 is a binary-to-text encoding that represents data using just 32 characters per alphabet.
+It is the same general idea as Base64, but where Base64 packs data into 6 bits per character, Base32 uses 5 bits per character, producing a slightly longer string in exchange for a much friendlier character set.
+This tool supports two Base32 alphabets, picked with the chips above the input box.

-That friendlier set is the whole point.
-Because Base32 avoids lowercase letters, the digits 0, 1, 8 and 9, and any punctuation, the result is case-insensitive, hard to mis-type, and safe to read aloud or print.
-You have almost certainly seen it without realising: two-factor-authentication (TOTP/2FA) secret keys, many file-hashing systems, and DNS-based encodings all rely on Base32.
+RFC 4648 is the standard defined alongside Base64: uppercase letters A, Z and the digits 2-7, traditionally padded with = characters to a multiple of 8.
+Because it avoids lowercase letters, the digits 0, 1, 8 and 9, and punctuation, the result is case-insensitive and hard to mis-type.
+You have almost certainly seen it without realising: two-factor-authentication (TOTP/2FA) secret keys, many file-hashing systems, and DNS-based encodings all rely on it.

 How to use this tool

-1. Encode: paste or type your text in the input box and press Encode →.
-The output is a Base32 string padded with = characters where needed.
+=) or unpadded output. - Encode: paste or type your text in the input box and press Encode →.

-2. Decode: paste a Base32 string into the input and press Decode ← to recover the original text.
+- Decode: paste a Base32 string (in the selected variant) into the input and press Decode ← to recover the original text.

-Spaces and line breaks in Base32 input are ignored, and lowercase letters are accepted too — they are treated the same as uppercase, exactly as RFC 4648 allows.
-If you paste something that contains characters outside the A–Z, 2–7 set (for example a 0, 1, or 8), the tool shows a clear error rather than producing garbage.
+Spaces and line breaks in the input are always ignored, and lowercase letters are accepted too, they are treated the same as uppercase for both variants.
+Decoding RFC 4648 accepts input with or without = padding regardless of which padding chip is selected, since padding only affects what this tool produces on encode, not what it can read on decode.
+If you paste something with characters outside the selected variant's alphabet, the tool shows a clear error rather than producing garbage.

 Reach for Base64 when you want the most compact text encoding and the data is handled by machines, such as embedding an image in a data-URI or a token in JSON.
 Reach for Base32 when a human has to read, type, or dictate the value: it has no case sensitivity and no ambiguous characters, so there is no confusion between a lowercase “l” and the number “1”, or a capital “O” and a zero.